aws-solutions-library-samples/guidance-for-media2cloud-on-aws/README.md

 Before you create the Media2Cloud V4 stack, make sure you have enabled the Anthropic Claude 3 Haiku or Sonnet model through the **Amazon Bedrock** console under the `Manage model access` page.

-Currently, the Anthropic Claude 3 Haiku and Sonnet models are available in the US East (N. Virginia) [us-east-1] and US West (Oregon) [us-west-2] regions.
-If you are creating the Media2Cloud V4 stack in other regions, such as Europe (Ireland), you can still try out the Anthropic Claude 3 Haiku and Sonnet models by enabling the model access in either `us-east-1` or `us-west-2` regions.
+Currently, the Anthropic Claude 3 Haiku and Sonnet models are available in the US East (N. Virginia) [us-east-1], US West (Oregon) [us-west-2], Europe (Paris) [eu-west-3], and Asia Pacific (Sydney) [ap-southeast-2] regions.
+If you are creating the Media2Cloud V4 stack in other regions, such as Europe (Ireland), you can still try out the Anthropic Claude 3 Haiku and Sonnet models by choosing the model access in one of these regions: `us-east-1`, `us-west-2`, `eu-west-3`, or `ap-southeast-2`.
 Keep in mind that there will be additional Data Transfer cost across regions.

 ![Amazon Bedrock](./deployment/tutorials/images/amazon-bedrock-model-access.gif)